Educational Administration MEd/CAGS

 Applicants seeking licensure as principal/assistant principal must also complete the Performance Assessment for Leaders (PAL), a required component for the license.
 Applicants seeking the special education administrator license must apply for a professional license.
 Please visit the Massachusetts Department of Elementary and Secondary Education’s website for information on the Performance Assessment for Leaders or to learn about professional licensure.

 Applicants who would like to apply for a Masters of Education or Certificate of Advanced Graduate Study in Educational Administration should go to the Graduate Admissions website for the general statement of admission requirements for all graduate programs, as well as the general application for graduate admission.
-All application materials are due to Graduate Admissions by March 15.
+All application materials are due to Graduate Admissions by March 1 (extended to March 15 for Fall 2023 admissions).

 The total for tuition and fees for this 36 credit program can be calculated by using the graduate tuition rates listed on the Bursar’s Office website.